benkmiller/slopes/README.md

 3) `ionic run Android` to run the app on your Android device.

 If you do not have an Android device connected, the command `ionic run Android` will run on an emulator.

+## Build Errors and Resolutions

+1) Node Sass could not find a binding for your current environment:

+Run the following command on the CLI: `npm rebuild node-sass`